Stock market today: Asian markets mostly higher after Biden-McCarthy deal on US debt

-Asian shares are mostly higher after President Joe Biden and House Speaker Kevin McCarthy reached a final agreement on a deal to raise the U.S. national debt ceiling.
+Asian shares are mostly higher after President Joe Biden and House Speaker Kevin McCarthy reached a final agreement on a deal to raise the U.S. national debt ceiling, though the measure requires approval by Congress.

 Tokyo, Sydney and Shanghai advanced while Hong Kong fell.
 Markets in Seoul were closed for a holiday.